NickReagan/Badssentials/README.md

 `exports['Badssentials'].GetPeaceTimeStatus()` | Returns the current status of peacetime.
 (Server Side) `exports['Badssentials'].IsDisplaysHidden()` | Returns true/false on whether or not Displays are hidden.
 (Client Side)

+Events;

+"Badssentials:AOPChange" | Called when AOP is changed.
+This event doesn't handle any of the auctually aop change it is simply meant to be used as a intergration method for other developers.
+We reccommend adding a source check if this event is called to ensure someone is not trying to exploit this event.